Expedition 6

-Expedition 6 was the sixth expedition to the International Space Station (25 November 2002 - 3 May 2003).
-It was the last three-man crew to reside on the station until the arrival of STS-121.
+Expedition 6 was the sixth expedition to the International Space Station (25 November 2002 – 3 May 2003).
+It was the last three-man crew to reside on the station until the arrival of STS-121 in 2006, delivering the final astronaut of Expedition 13.
 The crew performed two spacewalks in support of maintenance and assembly of the International Space Station.